What is it?

 Supported file formats

-KGeoTag currently supports The following image formats: JPEG, PNG, WebP, TIFF, OpenRaster and Krita Document.
+KGeoTag currently supports The following image formats: JPEG, PNG, WebP, TIFF, OpenRaster and Krita Document, as well as some TIFF-based RAW formats (currently tested are cr2, nef and dng).

 Geodata can be loaded from (uncompressed) GPX files.